Hybrid Search

 - -Misses exact matches: "error code 0x8007045D"

-- -Struggles with proper nouns and IDs
+- -Struggles with proper nouns, product IDs, version numbers

 Keyword Search Failures

-- -Misses synonyms: "car" vs "automobile"
+- -Misses synonyms: "car repair" vs "automobile maintenance"

-- -Fails on paraphrases and rewordings
+- -Fails on paraphrases and rewordings entirely

-- -No understanding of context or intent
+- -No understanding of context, intent, or question structure

-- -Vocabulary mismatch between query and docs
+- -Vocabulary mismatch between query and documents (the "lexical gap")

 Query: "how to fix authentication failure in OAuth2"